-Mount Sinai Heart has the most advanced diagnostic tools available.
+Mount Sinai Fuster Heart Hospital has the most advanced diagnostic tools available.
 We have the newest generation of nuclear cardiology cameras available for clinical use.
 This technology offers increased speed of imaging, decreased radiation dose, and potential for new applications, such as measurement of coronary flow.
 "I believe that the new technology will improve patient safety, comfort, and accuracy of diagnosis," says Lori B. Croft, MD, Associate Professor of Medicine and Director of the Nuclear Cardiology Laboratory.

 Our state-of-the-art diagnostic tools include: